ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-intro.md

 {{site.data.keyword.redhat_openshift_full}} for VMware Solutions is a reference architecture and a manual build process to deploy a {{site.data.keyword.redhat_openshift_notm}} cluster 4.7 on to an existing vCenter Server instance.
 The components of {{site.data.keyword.redhat_openshift_notm}} cluster are deployed as virtual machines (VMs) and appliances by using NSX software-defined networking.

 * Reference architecture - [vCenter Server and {{site.data.keyword.redhat_openshift_notm}} architecture overview](/docs/vmwaresolutions?topic=vmwaresolutions-vcs-openshift-intro)
-* Build process - This document.
+* Build process - The current document.
 The process and steps that are needed to install {{site.data.keyword.redhat_openshift_notm}} 4.7 on to an existing vCenter Server instance.

 ![VMware Solutions and {{site.data.keyword.redhat_openshift_notm}}](../../images/openshift-sddc.svg "VMware Solutions and {{site.data.keyword.redhat_openshift_notm}}"){: caption="Figure 1.
 VMware Solutions and OpenShift" caption-side="bottom"}